-The first set of results comes from examining progress in Core5 made by a large sample of Hispanic students (N = 4837) attending 19 schools located mainly in the western United States.
-These schools placed a strong emphasis on all students meeting Core5 online usage recommendations.
-As seen below, Hispanic students showed impressive progress in Core5 over the school year.
-At the start of the school year, only 35% were working on Core5 skills in/above grade level, and by the end of the school year 71% were working on skills in/above grade level.
+The first set of results comes from examining progress in Core5 made by a large sample of Hispanic students (N = 4837) attending 19 schools located mainly in the western U.S. These schools placed a strong emphasis on all students meeting Core5 online usage recommendations.
+Hispanic students showed impressive progress in Core5 over the school year-at the start of the school year, only 35% were working on Core5 skills in/above grade level, and by the end of the school year, 71% were working on skills in/above grade level.